JANUARY EVENTS

 Fly Tying Nights are divided into three distinct types – Instructional, Roundtable, and Virtual.
 The first and second Wednesdays of the month are Instructional Fly Tying for Beginner and Intermediate+ level tyers.
 These nights will be held in-person at the fly shop.

-For Beginner tyers, we will supply everything you need – vise, tools, and materials – to learn two patterns each night.
+For Beginner tyers, we supply everything you need – vise, tools, and materials – to learn two patterns each night.
 These four total patterns will equip you with the essential techniques for continuing your tying journey.
-For Intermediate+ tyers, each week you’ll learn a new Fly of the Night.
-We will provide the instruction and materials, but please bring your own vise, tools, and thread.
+New students are strongly encouraged to start on Week 1.

 6:00 P.M. – Fly Shop Closes

-7:00 P.M. – Fly Shop Re-Opens / Fly Tying Night
+7:00 P.M. – Fly Tying Night

 Beginner Fly #1-2 / BC Streamer and Woolly Bugger

-Intermediate Fly / Seaducer
+Intermediate Fly / Barr’s Copper John

 9:00 P.M. – Fly Shop Closes